fastchat/server/README.md

 # About

 This is the server.
 It's written in Node.js for fast concurrency.
-It can handle 100 users at once.
+It can handle some users at once.

 # Features